wagdav/training/content/posts/2018-11-21-Daily-back-excercises.md

----
-title: Daily back excercises
+:page/title Daily back excercises
----
+:page/body

 A series of back excercises to do daily: